PDC-support/benchmarks-procurement/README.md

 The benchmark suite is composed of *throughput* and *strong-scaling* benchmark cases which differ in how they should be run and in the figure of merit on which they will be evaluated.
-A detailed description of how the figures of merit should be obtained can be found in the document [benchmark-description.pdf](./benchmark-description.pdf).
+A detailed description of how the figures of merit for each type of benchmark should be obtained can be found in the document [benchmark-description.pdf](./benchmark-description.pdf).

-Points will be awarded to tenders based on reported performance on all application benchmarks as well as the SingleFFT synthetic benchmark.
+A score will be awarded to tenders based on reported performance on all application benchmarks as well as the SingleFFT synthetic benchmark.
 Each application benchmark case has been assigned a maximum number of points based on historical usage of PDC and SNIC resources.
-Maximum points for each case will be awarded to the tender with the best performance for that case, and other tenders will receive points relative to the best performance.
-A Total Score will be calculated as the sum of total benchmark score and the score obtained from other evaluation criteria in section XXX.
-An elimination process will be used to successively remove lowest-scoring tenders until one tender remains.
+A description of the scoring and ranking process is provided in the procurement document.

 The list of synthetic benchmarks contains standard benchmark tests.
 These will be evaluated as should-requirements or must-requirements.